 What Can A Relationships Worksheet Do To Improve My Relationship?

-Okay, so why would you want to do one of these worksheets if you already have a great relationship?
-Because you and your partner need to get to know each other as much as possible.
+Why would you want to do one of these worksheets if you already have a great relationship?
 These types of couples counseling worksheets look at more than just the basics of compatibility.
 The longer you and your partner are together, the more you're going to learn about each other, but relationship worksheets can help jump-start some of those things, and even for relationships that have been going for a while, they can help.

 Okay, so your relationship isn't going exactly the way that you want it to.
-You aren't entirely sure what went wrong, or maybe you are sure what your partner is doing wrong but not what you are.
-A relationship worksheet could be a great answer for you, and it could help save your relationship.
-These worksheets help you and your partner to discuss some different issues that you're already experiencing and even some that you might not be experiencing in a safe environment.
+You aren't entirely sure what went wrong, or maybe you have an idea but could use some help with working through things.
+These worksheets help can you and your partner to discuss some different issues that you're already experiencing and even some that you might not be experiencing in a safe environment.

-If you and your partner are thinking about trying some worksheets but aren't sure where to find them, you're actually in luck.
-There are some different worksheets available online, such as save your marriage worksheets, which will help you become more familiar with your own feelings and demands, as well as those of your partner, so you can get started right away.
+If you and your partner are thinking about trying some worksheets but aren't sure where to find them, there are some different worksheets available online, such as save your marriage worksheets.
+These can help you become more familiar with your own feelings and needs, as well as those of your partner, so you can get started right away.
 All you have to do is a quick search, and several different possible sheets with all different types of questions will pop up.
 You may want to work on a single worksheet in a night, or maybe you want to focus on one question each night until you get through the worksheet.
-However you choose to do it, these worksheets will help strengthen and heal your relationship.
+However you choose to do it, these worksheets can provide an aid for strengthening and healing your relationship.

 Most people set goals at one time or another in their lives.
 Most commonly, couples set financial goals so they can buy a home, a car, or take a great vacation.
 Perhaps you have professional goals.
 Do you have plans to continue schooling, get additional training, or get a promotion?
 Do you have personal character goals?
 What about a bucket list for lifetime goals?

-Setting goals as a couple will improve your relationship and make it stronger.
-Besides that, you can also have a lot of fun along the way.
+Setting goals as a couple can improve your relationship and make it stronger.
+Besides that, you can also have a lot of fun along the way, learn more about one another (and yourself!), and begin to feel more like a team.

-Before marriage and maybe even shortly after, you probably discussed a lot of hopes and dreams.
+Before marriage and likely after, you probably discussed a lot of hopes and dreams.
 If you haven't started setting goals for your wish list, getting started can help you remember all the dreams and plans you once made together.
 Each person should voice their hopes and dreams and come to a consensus on which ones to pursue.
-Now is the time to put them into place.

-Setting goals and reviewing them periodically will help you stay on track with your timeline for achieving them and ensure that you get them accomplished.
-Getting to the end of the line will leave both of you feeling happy and accomplished.
-Working together will also be a great lesson in collaborating to be happy with the outcome.
+Setting goals and reviewing them periodically can help you stay on track with your timeline for achieving them and ensure that you get them accomplished.
+Working together can also be a great lesson in collaborating to reach a goal that is good for both of you.

 As you're setting goals, obstacles will surface.
 Finances and other problems may get in your way.
 This shouldn't discourage you, though.
 Consider it another opportunity for problem-solving.

-Goal-setting is an important activity for both parties.
+Goal setting is an important activity for both parties.
 You can want something so much for yourself that you overlook your partner's goals.
 Don't forget to ask your partner what you can do to help them reach their goals.
 Give your partner kudos for what they've accomplished to date and being willing to continue working with you on goals.
 Give them motivating feedback.
-Be flexible as needed and hold them accountable, and expect the same back from them.
+Be flexible as needed, hold them accountable, and expect the same back from them.

 In return, ask your partner to help you with your goals as well.
-Ask for feedback and accept it graciously.
+Ask for feedback and accept it tactfully.

 Be sure that your individual goals work in tandem with your couple goals.
-It may not be financially possible for both of you to continue your educations at the same time.
+It may not be financially possible for both of you to continue your education at the same time.
 Set some priorities that you both agree on.
-If one person has to wait, be sure to support those goals and see them to fruition at the proper time.
+If one person must wait, be sure to support those goals and see them to fruition at the proper time.

 What will keep you motivated and on track, especially as it relates to long-term goals?
 Many small successes add up to big successes.
 Remember to celebrate the small steps and milestones along the way.
 Plan now for how and when you will celebrate your accomplishments.
 Having a celebration plan will keep you motivated along the way and give you something to look forward to.